 After working out where he lay with respect to the current border between Italy and Austria, it was Bolzano's South Tirol Archaeology Museum that got to be the home to Ötzi the Iceman.
 The 5,000 year old mummified remains were discovered by walkers in September 1991.
 Then, the find was a media sensation and the remains are kept now in a special refrigerated and humidified container with only a small window through which visitors can view them.
 Apparently, the Iceman may have lived around Vinschgau, or the Venosta Valley as it is known in English.
 However, Schnalstal, or Val Senales, also stakes its claim to involvement in the story so it certainly appears to be one that is a source of considerable interest for the locals.

 There previously mentioned Venosta Valley and South Tirol's regional top Ortler both are in the vicinity of one of the Alps' largest National Parks and it reflects its presence by being bilingually named too: Parco Nazionale dello Stelvio in Italian and Nationalpark Stilfersjoch in German.
 However, the park also crosses into Lombardia as well as Trentino.
-For getting information from near and far, the entry on Parks.it possibly is the best place to find out about the place if you are not an Italian speaker since there are English, French or German versions available; the park authority website unfortunately is in Italian alone.
+For getting information from near and far, the entry on Parks.it possibly is the best place to find out about the place if you are not an Italian speaker since there are English, French or German versions available; though it links to other subsidiary websites with English versions, the park authority home page unfortunately is in Italian alone.
 The Swiss National Park is its counterpart on that side of the border with Switzerland too.

 The Alpine incursions do not stop in east with South Tirol for the Carnic Alps extend into Friuli Venezia Giulia (and to a much lesser extent Veneto) from Austria and the ridge demarcates something of a weather boundary between both sides of the border too.
 The Giulia portion of the region's name refers to none other than Julius Caesar himself and there is another Alpine range to be found and it too bears his name.
 The Julian Alps may be better known from a Slovenian point of view, especially since the country top of Triglav is among them, but Italy has its share of these Limestone mountains too.